Audiology: Audiologist

-An audiologist is a health care provider specializing in identifying, diagnosing, treating, and monitoring disorders of the auditory and vestibular systems.
-Audiologists are trained to diagnose, manage and/or treat hearing, tinnitus, or balance problems.
-They dispense, manage, and rehabilitate hearing aids and assess candidacy for and map hearing implants, such as cochlear implants, middle ear implants and bone conduction implants.
-They counsel families through a new diagnosis of hearing loss in infants, and help teach coping and compensation skills to late-deafened adults.
+An audiologist is a healthcare provider specializing in identifying, diagnosing, treating, and monitoring disorders of the auditory and vestibular systems.
+Audiologists are trained to diagnose, manage, and/or treat hearing, tinnitus, or balance problems.
+They dispense, manage, and rehabilitate hearing aids and assess candidacy for and map hearing implants, such as cochlear implants, middle ear implants, and bone conduction implants.
+They counsel families through a new diagnosis of hearing loss in infants and help teach coping and compensation skills to late-deafened adults.
 They also help design and implement personal and industrial hearing safety programs, newborn hearing screening programs, school hearing screening programs, and provide special or custom fitted ear plugs and other hearing protection devices to help prevent hearing loss.
 Audiologists are trained to evaluate peripheral vestibular disorders originating from pathologies of the vestibular portion of the inner ear.
-They also provide treatment for certain vestibular and balance disorders such as Benign Paroxysmal Positional Vertigo (BPPV).
+They also provide treatment for certain vestibular and balance disorders, such as benign paroxysmal positional vertigo.
 In addition, many audiologists work as auditory or acoustic scientists in a research capacity.

-Audiologists are trained in anatomy and physiology, hearing aids, cochlear implants, electrophysiology, acoustics, psychophysics and psychoacoustics, neurology, vestibular function and assessment, balance disorders, counseling and communication options such as sign language.
-Audiologists may also run a neonatal hearing screening program which has been made compulsory in many hospitals in US, UK and India.

-An audiologist usually graduates with one of the following qualifications: BSc, MSc(Audiology), AuD, STI, PhD, or ScD, depending the program and country attended.
-In 2018, a report by CareerCast found the occupation of audiologist to be the third least stressful job surveyed.
+Audiologists are trained in anatomy and physiology, hearing aids, cochlear implants, electrophysiology, acoustics, psychophysics and psychoacoustics, neurology, vestibular function and assessment, balance disorders, counseling, and communication options such as sign language.
+They may also run a neonatal hearing screening program, which has been made compulsory in many US, UK, and Indian hospitals.
+An audiologist usually graduates with one of the following qualifications: BSc, MSc(Audiology), AuD, STI, PhD, or ScD, depending on the program and country attended.

 History

 The use of the terms audiology and audiologist in publications has been traced back only as far as 1946.
 The creator of the term remains unknown, but Berger identified possible originators as Mayer BA Schier, Willard B Hargrave, Stanley Nowak, Norman Canfield, or Raymond Carhart.
-In a biographical profile by Robert Galambos, Hallowell Davis is credited with coining the term in the 1940s, saying the then-prevalent term "auricular training" sounded like a method of teaching people how to wiggle their ears. the first US university course for audiologists was offered by Carhart at Northwestern University, in 1946.
+In a biographical profile by Robert Galambos, Hallowell Davis is credited with coining the term in the 1940s, saying the then-prevalent term "auricular training" sounded like a method of teaching people how to wiggle their ears.
+The first US university course for audiologists was offered by Carhart at Northwestern University, in 1946.

 Audiology was born of interdisciplinary collaboration.
 The substantial prevalence of hearing loss observed in the veteran population after World War II inspired the creation of the field as it is known today.
-The International Society of Audiology (ISA) was founded in 1952 to "…facilitate the knowledge, protection and rehabilitation of human hearing" and to "…serve as an advocate for the profession and for the hearing impaired throughout the world."
-It promotes interactions among national societies, associations and organizations that have similar missions, through the organization of a biannual world congresses, through the publication of the scientific peer-reviewed International Journal of Audiology and by offering support to the World Health Organization's efforts towards addressing the needs of the hearing impaired and deaf community.
+The International Society of Audiology (ISA) was founded in 1952 to "...facilitate the knowledge, protection and rehabilitation of human hearing" and to "...serve as an advocate for the profession and for the hearing impaired throughout the world."
+It promotes interactions among national societies, associations and organizations that have similar missions, through the organization of a biannual world congress, through the publication of the scientific peer-reviewed International Journal of Audiology and by offering support to the World Health Organization's efforts towards addressing the needs of the hearing impaired and deaf community.